reformatus/app.sofarkotta.hu/docs/privacy/index.md

 ## Privacy Policy

-Sófár DalApp does not collect any data, neither for statistical purposes nor for any other purpose.
+Sófár Hangoló does not collect any data, neither for statistical purposes nor for any other purpose.

 If you installed the app from an app store, please also consider the data management practices of that platform.